 I started my studies in social work in Puerto Rico and completed a bachelor’s degree in social work at Dalton State College in the state of Georgia.
 I also completed a master’s degree in social work with a clinical concentration at the University of Georgia.
-I am currently a Ph.D. student in social work at the University of Georgia, where my research focuses on the wellbeing of Latinx individuals, immigrants, and LGBTQ* communities.
-Prior to working in private practice, I worked in various settings with children, youth and families, immigrants, LGBTQ* individuals, people living with HIV/AIDS and other chronic conditions, adults experiencing mental health and substance use difficulties, and community groups.
+I have a Ph.D. in social work also from the University of Georgia.
+I am a professor and my research focuses on the wellbeing of Latinx individuals, immigrants, and LGBTQ+ communities.
+Prior to becoming a professor and working in private practice, I worked in various settings with children, youth and families, immigrants, LGBTQ+ individuals, people living with HIV/AIDS and other chronic conditions, adults experiencing mental health and substance use difficulties, and community groups.
 I have also found a passion for working with communities in the areas of training, education, and empowerment.
 Outside of the therapy room, I enjoy spending time watching the latest movies and reading interesting research articles.

 My Services Include:

 - Psychosocial and diagnostic assessments for immigration and substance use

 If you have engaged in counseling or therapy in the past, welcome back!
 Please keep in mind that every experience with therapy is different since your circumstances may have changed.
 Also, therapists work differently and use different modalities at times.
 Like with any other relationship, you can expect a period of adjustment while you and your therapist get to know one another.